 Here's a quick look at some of the most important sacred sites of the county.

 The local ruling family, the MacDermotts, invited the Cistercians to the area and provided patronage for this monastery.

-Unfortunately, when Ireland was occupied by Cromwellian forces in 1659, they showed little respect for this holy site, and some of it was destroyed.
+Unfortunately, this abbey was subject to many sieges in the past.
+In the 17th century, when Ireland was occupied by Cromwellian forces around 1659, they showed little respect for this holy site, and some of it was destroyed.

 In the following centuries it was used by the British as a military garrison.